 The Contrast Detector is performed as a fast continuous-time logarithmic photoreceptor with asynchronous signal processing.
 It continuously monitors photocurrent for changes of illumination and responds with an ON or OFF event that represents an increase or decrease in intensity exceeding given thresholds [Posch11].

-On top of the figure, we see the logarithm of the photocurrent (or light level) in red.
+On top of the figure above, we see the logarithm of the photocurrent (or light level) in red.
 Each time this photocurrent exceeds a given threshold, an event is generated (in blue, on the bottom figure).

-position of the pixel in the sensor array
+(X,Y)position of the pixel in the sensor array

-For more information on the data format, please see Decoding and Data Formats.
+For more information on the data format, please see our page on Data Encoding Formats

 Visualizing data in XYT space shows multiple advantages of event-based data, like time-space continuity, absence of blur, hyper-fast reaction to tiny changes in the scene.

 Here is an example of visualizing CD events acquired by a camera looking at a rotating disc in XYT space:

 CD ON events are shown with light-blue color, and CD OFF events are shown with dark-blue color.
 The time-axis allows to show the last CD events acquired with the most recent events shown in front and older events in the back.